vpinball/vpinball/make/README.md

 Run the `create_vs_solution.bat` from this folder here and select the Visual Studio version that will be used.
 This will create `.sln`/`.proj` files in the `.build/vsproject` directory.

-If DirectX9 rendering / compilation is wanted, install the Microsoft DirectX SDK from 2021 (currently at [DX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)).
+If DirectX9 rendering / compilation is wanted, you may need to install the Microsoft DirectX SDK from 2021 (currently at [DX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)), but it should also work without it.

 Otherwise, using the full build system via [CMake](https://cmake.org/):